-- 63. Flooding.
-Data on predicted flooding were sourced from Project NOAH or the Nationwide Operational Assessment of Hazard, the Philippines' primary disaster risk reduction and management program, which was initially managed by the Department of Science and Technology (DOST) from 2012 to 2017, but is now under the management of the University of the Philippines. - 64.
-Based on the flooding hazard assessment of NOAH, details of Flood Hazard Maps of which are indicated in APPENDIX 3, the TTIs most at risk for flooding include RTC Tuguegarao and RTC Tagoloan, , where flooding may reach up to 1.5 meters during a 5-year return period.
-TTIs with low probability or no flooding, even a 100-year return period, include
+- 64. Flooding.
+Data on predicted flooding were sourced from Project NOAH or the Nationwide Operational Assessment of Hazard, the Philippines' primary disaster risk reduction and management program, which was initially managed by the Department of Science and Technology (DOST) from 2012 to 2017, but is now under the management of the University of the Philippines. - 65.
+Based on the flooding hazard assessment of NOAH, details of Flood Hazard Maps of which are indicated in APPENDIX 3, the TTIs most at risk for flooding include Pangasinan Technological Institute, RTC Tuguegarao, RTC NCR, RTC Pili, RTC Zamboanga Peninsula, RTC Tagoloan, and Davao Oriental Polytechnic Institute, where flooding may reach up to 1.5 meters during a 5-year return period.
+RTC Central Luzon Guiguinto is also at risk for a 1.5 m flood with a return period of 25 years.
+TTIs with medium to high (>0.5 m to >1.5 m) 100-year return period flood hazard, include RTC Baguio and Regional Manpower Development Center, while TTIs with low probability or no flooding, even a 100-year return period, include RTC CALABARZON, PTC Oriental Mindoro San Teodoro, RTC Iloilo, RTC Cebu, RTC -

-Tacloban and General Santos National School of Arts and Trades, and Northern Mindanao School of Fisheries.
+Tacloban, General Santos National School of Arts and Trades, and Northern Mindanao School of Fisheries.
 The risks of flooding will be evaluated further by the technical team during detailed design.

-Table 13: Flood Hazards and Return Period of select TTIs
+Table 13: Flood Hazards and Return Period of 17 TTIs